chimon2000/ckeditor-ws/README.md

 ### Running the application

 The application can be ran using the same command from either the application root or the **modules/app** folder.
-You can read more about the commands available for the app [here](modules/app).
+You can read more about the commands available for the app module [here](modules/app).

 From the project root, run `yarn start` in your terminal.

 ### Running the playground

 The [Docz] playground can be ran using from the **modules/editor** folder.
-You can read more about the commands available for the app [here](modules/editor).
+You can read more about the commands available for the editor module [here](modules/editor).

 From the **modules/editor** directory, run `yarn docz:dev` in your terminal.

-### Building Docz site

-From the **modules/editor** directory, run `yarn docz:build` in your terminal.

 ## Dependencies